FengHu101/Dendrometer-SLU/README.md

 [Hypnos board](https://www.sciencedirect.com/science/article/pii/S2468067221000420)

-This is what each piece of [electronics hardware (boards)](https://docs.google.com/document/d/1wI7lXnlTrcCTOiRcQ7u6__LoJ4MkZnvt11TzLgfz2Sw/edit?usp=sharing) will look like when they are finished
+This is what each piece of [electronics hardware (boards)](https://docs.google.com/document/d/1wI7lXnlTrcCTOiRcQ7u6__LoJ4MkZnvt11TzLgfz2Sw/edit?usp=sharing) will look like when they are finished.